 If you suffer from mild ED due to psychological factors (like anxiety), CBD has been theorized to help with that.

 This study suggests that CBD reduces anxiety, specifically performance anxiety.

-This could be a big benefit in general, but using it as lube, too wouldn't hurt.
+This could be a big benefit in general, but using it as lube might help take the edge off sexually.

 Again, oils don't mix with condoms or many toys.
 Find a water-based lube instead.